Cheryl Pounder

-Cheryl Pounder (born June 21, 1976, in Montreal, Quebec) is a women's ice hockey player.
+Cheryl Pounder (born June 21, 1976) is a women's ice hockey player.
 She played defence for the Canadian Women's Hockey League's Mississauga Chiefs, and competed in the 2002 and 2006 Winter Olympics.

 Pounder attended high school at St. Martin Secondary School in Mississauga, Ontario.
 She was also the captain of the ice hockey team at Wilfrid Laurier University.
 Although born in Montreal, she lives in Mississauga, Ontario and calls that city her hometown.
 Pounder was part of the team that won the Under-18 Canadian National women's ice hockey championship.
 She was also a member of the 1992 Women's World Roller Hockey championship team.

-Pounder was a colour commentator for the CBC coverage of the women's hockey tournament at the 2014 and 2018 Winter Olympics.
+Pounder was a colour commentator for the CBC coverage of the women's hockey tournament at the 2014, 2018, and 2022 Winter Olympics.
+She also served as a colour commentator for the TSN's coverage of IIHF World Women's Championship hockey tournaments and succeeded Ray Ferraro as NHL 24 color commentator.

 CWHL

 With the Beatrice Aeros, Pounder competed in three Women's Canadian National hockey championships from 1999 to 2001.
 The Aeros won bronze in 1999 and 2001, and won the gold in 2000.
 Pounder was the Master of Ceremonies at the 2010 CWHL Draft.